Sequential Submodular Maximization and Applications to Ranking an Assortment of Products

-For the problem of maximizing user engagement, our main contribution is an optimal $1-1/e$ approximation algorithm for this problem.
-On the technical side, our algorithm is based on a reduction of the problem of sequential submodular maximization to the classic problem of submodular maximization subject to a (laminar) matroid constraint.
-Our reduction relies on two major technical components.
-The first component is lifting the problem to a larger space where every element is copied $n$ times, and then defining a specific submodular function and laminar matroid in this larger space that capture the objective function and the new combinatorial aspect of our problem, i.e., returning a permutation rather than a set.
-The second component is a post-processing rounding algorithm that given a feasible base of the mentioned matroid returns a permutation by only increasing the objective function.
-For the reduced problem, we use the known approximation algorithm for monotone submodular functions subject to matroids~\citep{calinescu2011maximizing}, which works by running the continuous greedy algorithm on the multi-linear extension of our submodular function, accompanied with the pipage rounding algorithm to return a feasible base of the laminar matroid.
-Putting all these pieces together allows us to provide an optimal $(1-1/e)$-approximation algorithm for the problem of maximizing user engagement -- an unconstrained sequential submodular maximization problem.
-We note that this generalizes the result of~\cite{ferreira} who provide a $1/2$-approximation ratio for the special case of this problem where the underlying submodular functions are coverage functions.
+For the problem of maximizing a sequential submodular function (Problem~\ref{pbm:seq}), we present an optimal $(1-1/e)$-approximation algorithm in \Cref{engagement}.
+Our algorithm is based on a reduction to submodular maximization subject to a (laminar) matroid constraint.
+The reduction relies on two ideas.
+The first is lifting the problem to a larger space where every element is copied $n$ times, and then defining a certain submodular function and laminar matroid in this larger space that captures maximization over permutations in the original problem.
+The second is a post-processing that, given a feasible base of the laminar matroid returns a permutation by only increasing the objective function.
+For the reduced problem, we use the known approximation algorithm for monotone submodular functions subject to matroids~\citep{calinescu2011maximizing}.
+This result improves the theoretical results of \cite{ferreira} by improving the approximation factor of the offline optimization problem studied in this paper, which is indeed a special case of (unconstrained) sequential submodular maximization.